MrBounty/HEG/README.md

 [Learn more about EdgeQL](https://www.edgedb.com/showcase/edgeql)
 [Interactive EdgeQL tutotial](https://docs.edgedb.com/tutorial)

+You can use the built-in UI of your database to add some data and run some query.
+Very usefull during development.

 ## Authentification
 EdgeDB has a built-in auth UI.
-You can configure it in the auth section of the EdgeDB UI.
-This is the flow:
+You can **configure it in the auth section of the EdgeDB UI**, see link below for more details.
+Once configured, you need to implement the flow in your app.
+Here the step by step:

 1. The user click on a button and is redirect to `/signin`.
 2. `/signin` generate a PKCE and verifier.
 It save the verifier in a cookie and redirect to the built-in UI of your database with the PKCE.
 3. The user can choose between different auth provider like google or github.
+EdgeDB create a new `Identity`.
 4. The user is redirect to `callbackSignup` if unknow (first time login) or `/callback` if the user is know.
-5. The user now have a cookie that you need to rename (by default `my-cookie-name-auth-token` in the example).
+And a cookie that refer to the `Identity` is created.
-6. Every request that the user make, use the cookie to authenticate the user on the global EdgeDB client (see next section).
+7. Every request that the user make, use the cookie to authenticate the user on the global EdgeDB client (see next section).
-7. To signout, delete the cookie.
+8. To signout, delete the cookie.

 Add those route using the 'authentification_example.go' file.
 ```go